GunnarMorrigan/mqrstt/README.md

 ## Features
   - MQTT v5
   - Runtime agnostic (Smol, Tokio)
   - Sync
   - TLS/TCP
   - Lean
   - Keep alive depends on actual communication

   ### To do
     - QUIC via QUINN
+    - no_std (Requires a lot of work to use no heap allocations and depend on stack)
     - Even More testing
     - More documentation

-## Examples
+## TCP & TLS Examples

 ### Notes:
 - Your handler should not wait too long
 - Create a new connection when an error or disconnect is encountered
 - Handlers only get incoming packets

 ### TLS:
-  TLS examples are too larger for a README due to the TLS configuration with but not limited too [tokio_rustls](https://docs.rs/tokio-rustls/latest/tokio_rustls), [async_rustls](https://docs.rs/async-rustls/latest/async_rustls) or [rustls](https://docs.rs/rustls/latest/rustls).
+TLS examples are too larger for a README.
+[TLS examples](https://github.com/GunnarMorrigan/mqrstt/tree/main/examples).

 ### Smol example:
 ```rust